Zhoues/minerl-apptainer/README.md

 Due to the challenges in setting up the MineRL environment, we provide two different methods to install the MineRL environment:
 1. Normal Installation Procedure (Recommend):
     - Advantage: It's flexible, allowing installation of desired packages through apt or pip at any time.
-    - Disadvantage: Approximately 7GB of memory is necessary to compile the MineRL environment, which is hard for many machines.
+    - Disadvantage: Approximately 7GB of memory and fast Internet speed are necessary to compile the MineRL environment, which is hard for many machines.
-        - **Suppose you encounter any errors related to `gradlew` and `gradle` while installing MineRL.
-In that case, it is likely due to insufficient memory on your machine, preventing the compilation of the MineRL environment from completing.**
 2. Using the Provided Apptainer Container:
     - Advantage: Ensures a runnable environment and eliminates potential errors during the installation process.
 It also supports headless GPU rendering by VGL, which is  faster than CPU rendering.
     - Disadvantage: Any additional packages requiring apt or pip installation will necessitate container modification which may be time-consuming.